AuxyPotato/AuxyPotato/README.md

 - 👋 Hi, I’m @AuxyPotato / Lucy
-- 👀 I’m interested in cute anime girls
+- 👀 I’m interested in things that go bleep bloop
-- 🌱 I’m currently learning how to be a proper nerd
+- 🌱 I’m currently learning all the things all at once
 - 💞️ I’m looking to collaborate on nothing currently
-- 📫 How to reach me: placeholder
+- 📫 How to reach me: that's the neat part you don't
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: 🏳️‍⚧️